 • National award-winning teachers, students and programs

-Carroll County Public School’s award-winning career and technology educational programs are among the best in the state.
-The purpose of the programs is to meet the challenge of continuing to supply employers with skilled, productive and independent workers.
-Programs of study include drafting, computer technology, machine technology, electrical construction, engineering, nursing, and business training are offered at the two career and technology centers and the eight comprehensive high schools.
+Carroll County Public Schools’ award-winning career and technology educational programs are among the best in the state.
+The purpose of the programs is to meet the challenge of continuing to supply employers with skilled, productive, and independent workers.
+Programs of study, including consumer services, engineering, health and biomedical sciences, human services, computer and information technology, art and media, manufacturing and machine technology, transportation, construction trades, and business training, are offered at the Carroll County Career and Technology Center and the seven comprehensive high schools.

 Carroll offers a variety of programs designed for academic and career-oriented preparation.
 Five transfer programs and eleven career programs provide students with a foundation for educational success.
 With proper advising and planning, students may begin any baccalaureate degree at Carroll.
 Programs producing the most graduates in recent years are Arts and Sciences, General Studies, Business Administration, Nursing, and Physical Therapist Assistant.
 Carroll consistently has one of the highest transfer rates among community colleges in the state.

 The College’ also offers customized professional development to individual business with the “Advantage C” program.
 The Miller Center for Entrepreneurs assists business owners who want to launch or build their business.
 Miller instructors and advisors develop strategies and provide support for business owners, connecting them with local, state and federal resources such as funding, technical support and industry specific expertise.

 A private four-year liberal arts and sciences college founded as Western Maryland College in 1867.
 This prestigious college offers bachelor and graduate study programs including preparatory programs in engineering and the health professions.
 Centrally located in Westminster on a 160-acre campus, the college has recently completed construction on new academic buildings, lifestyle centers and residence halls.